Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

-The use of almost-toric fibrations has many advantages, including the fact that we can build sequences of almost-toric fibrations using the theory of {\it mutations} in algebraic geometry \cite{PolyMut1,PolyMut2,AG1}.
-Nevertheless, the standard techniques have the disadvantage that it requires our symplectic almost-toric manifold $(X,\omega)$ to be closed.
+The use of almost toric fibrations has many advantages, including the fact that we can build sequences of almost toric fibrations using the theory of {\it mutations} in algebraic geometry \cite{PolyMut1,PolyMut2,AG1}.
+Nevertheless, the standard techniques have the disadvantage that it requires our symplectic almost toric manifold $(X,\omega)$ to be closed.
 That said, the known tools for polytope mutations and algebraic degenerations do not include the relative case of symplectic divisors and Lagrangian submanifolds.
 This article starts developing techniques in this direction.

 In Theorem \ref{thm:main}, we are interested in open symplectic toric domains $X(\SP,\SS)$, with $\SS\neq\varnothing$.
 In order to address this dissonance, we first compactify $X(\SP,\SS)$ to the closed symplectic toric manifold $X(\SP)$ by adding the surface configuration $D(\SS)\sse(X,\omega)$.
-Then we construct the sequence of almost-toric fibrations $(\m_n)_{n\in\N}:X(\SP)\lr\R^2$ and, at the same time, keep track of the images of $D(\SS)\sse(X,\omega)$ under these almost-toric fibrations.
-We achieve this latter step by developing a new theory of tropical symplectic curves, in Section \ref{sec:Symp_Trop}, and use the uniqueness of certain symplectic isotopy classes in symplectic 4-manifolds \cite{Ruled3,Ruled2,Ruled1} and the classification of Lagrangian 2-sphere in the monotone symplectic 4-manifolds $\C\P^1\times\C\P^1,Bl_3(\C\P^2),Bl_4(\C\P^2)$ \cite{LagSph3,LagrangianSphere1,LagSph4,LagSph2}.
+Then we construct the sequence of almost toric fibrations $(\m_n)_{n\in\N}:X(\SP)\lr\R^2$ and, at the same time, keep track of the images of $D(\SS)\sse(X,\omega)$ under these almost toric fibrations.
+We achieve this latter step by developing a new theory of tropical symplectic curves, in Section \ref{sec:Symp_Trop}, and use the uniqueness of certain symplectic isotopy classes in symplectic 4-manifolds \cite{Ruled3,Ruled2,Ruled1} and the classification of Lagrangian 2-spheres in the monotone symplectic 4-manifolds $\C\P^1\times\C\P^1,Bl_3(\C\P^2),Bl_4(\C\P^2)$ \cite{LagSph3,LagrangianSphere1,LagSph4,LagSph2}.

 In conclusion, the two main ingredients to execute the above scheme, and thus prove Theorem \ref{thm:main}, are: